habi498/NPC-VCMP/README.md

 In linux, 32 bit systems and 64 bit systems use different executables.
 They are distinguished as by appending the bitness at the end of it.

 ## Binaries can be downloaded from sourceforge.net
-Select version 1.1 at the files over [here](https://sourceforge.net/projects/npc-for-vcmp/files/)
+Select latest version( 1.6 beta 2 patch1 as on 16.Feb.2023) at the files over [here](https://sourceforge.net/projects/npc-for-vcmp/files/)

 ## NPC Application (npcclient.exe) Command-line arguments
 The tclap libary has been made use and hence the the application can be run with the following parameters: